 IRS Publication 225, The Farmer’s Tax Guide, spells it out: “You are in the business of farming if you cultivate, operate, or manage a farm for profit, either as owner or tenant.
 A farm includes livestock, dairy, poultry, fish, fruit and truck farms.”

 Cattle intended for dairy or breeding purposes can be depreciated.
 This is not the case for animals whose purpose is primarily resale.
-In general, you can begin the depreciation at the time the animal goes into service.
+In general, you can begin the depreciation and farm tax write offs at the time the animal goes into service.
 With calves, you must wait until they are old enough to breed.
-Under the typical depreciation method, you can depreciate an animal for five years.
+Under the typical depreciation method, you can depreciate an animal for five years within your cattle business.

 Along with cattle depreciation, items associated with cattle farming are depreciable.
 These include: